 In 2007 he worked with architect Sergi López-Grado on a series of musical projects focused on the creation of urban soundscapes, among them Camins d’aigua.

 Since 2009 his work has been primarily electroacoustic, especially multifocal diffusion projects, for arrays of between 8 and 30 speakers.
-These works have been presented in El laboratorio del Espacio (2010), Festival Zeppelin (2016 and 2018), The New York City Electroacoustic Music Festival (2017) and XXIII and XXV Festival Punto de Encuentro, Barcelona.
+These works have been presented in El laboratorio del Espacio (2010 and 2020), Festival Zeppelin (2016 and 2018), The New York City Electroacoustic Music Festival (2017) and XXIII and XXV Festival Punto de Encuentro, Barcelona.
 (2016 and 2018)

 Together with artists from other disciplines, he has created interdisciplinary and multimedia projects, as well as occasional works for dance, short films and videos.